InfiniTimeOrg/InfiniTime/src/displayapp/screens/README.md

- to edit with new watch face :
+# Add a new watchface :
+## Modify the following files with the names of your source files :

-/src/displayapp/apps/Apps.h.in
+- /src/displayapp/apps/Apps.h.in
-/src/components/settings/Settings.h
+- /src/components/settings/Settings.h
-/src/displayapp/UserApps.h
+- /src/displayapp/UserApps.h
-/src/displayapp/apps/CMakeLists.txt
+- /src/displayapp/apps/CMakeLists.txt
-CMakelists.txt
+- CMakelists.txt